|teoria Metodologie di Genetica||4||I semestre||Antonella Furini, Diana Bellin|

 - Molecular markers based on hybridization or PCR and linkage analysis;

-- Alternative approaches for gene mapping and genome analysis;
+- Approaches for gene mapping and genome analysis;

-- Random and site specific mutagenesis and introduction to genome editing;
+- Random and site specific mutagenesis, genome editing, CRISPR/Cas9;

-- Application of mutagenesis by forward and reverse genetics to study gene function;
+- Forward and reverse genetics to study gene function;

-- RNA extraction and gene expression analysis through Northern blotting, RT-PCR and Real Time RT-PCR (Prof. Bellin)
+- RNA extraction and gene expression analysis through Northern blotting, RT-PCR and Real Time RT-PCR (2CFU Prof. Bellin)

 2. Tobacco genetic transformation:

 Tobacco plants maintained in vitro culture in sterile conditions.
 Expant preparation and co-cultivation with agrobacterium.
 Analysis of construct used for plant transformation.
 Espant cultivation on selective medium.
-Analysis of transgenic plants by enzymatic assay (histochemical assay), and by molecular analysis (PCR on genomic DNA).
+Analysis of transgenic plants by enzymatic assay (histochemical assay), and by molecular analysis (PCR on genomic DNA) (Prof. Furini).

 3. Protoplast transfection for protein subcellular localization:

-Tobacco plants maintained in vitro culture in sterile conditions.
 Cell wall enzymatic digestion for protoplast preaparation.
+Count and evaluation of the vitality of the protoplasts.
 Protoplast transfection with vectors carrying cellular markers and microscopic analysis of fluorescent proteins in different cell compartments (Endoplasmic reticulum, vacuole and plasma membrane).
-(Prof. Furini)
+(Prof. Zenoni).

-Genomic DNA extraction from model plant Arabidopsis thaliana using two different extraction methods.
+Genomic DNA extraction from model plant Arabidopsis thaliana or from other species using two different extraction methods.
 Comparison of the performance for the different extraction methods concerning yield and quality based on spectrophotometric analysis and evaluation on agarose gel.
-Set up and optimization of SSLP marker analysis on parents of an F2 population obtained by outcrossing a selected mutant affected in phenotype, extraction of genomic DNA from progenies of the population, segregation analysis of optimized SSLP on the crossing population by marker scoring on agarose gel, linkage analysis among markers and to identify the genomic location of the mutation and gene involved in the phenotype
+Set up and optimization of SSLP and SSR marker analysis on known and unknown genotypes and gel electrophoresis.
+Sample preparation for SSR analysis on capillary electrophoresis sequencer and SSR analysis.
+Scoring of results: example for parental analysis, varietal identification and genomic analysis based on linkage (Prof. Bellin).

 5. Site-specific mutagenesis to confirm the putative involvement of an aminoacid in the catalytic activity of a protein

 Sequence analysis and determination of the site to be mutagenized, primer design for mutagenesis.
 PCR amplification with designed primers and phosphorylation, ligation and digestion with DpnI for mutagenized plasmid enrichment.
 Transformation of competent cells.
 Recovery of transformed colonies and minipreps.
 Screening of mutants by restriction analysis.
-Sequence analysis of selected plasmids and discussion on possible applications.
+Sequence analysis of selected plasmids and discussion on possible applications (Prof. Bellin)

 6. Expression analysis of a transgene in a transgenic overexpressor organism by real-time RT-PCR